< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [1.0] Early US Cruise Missiles

 * Following experiments with unpiloted "flying bombs" or "aerial torpedoes" into the late 1940s, in the 1950s, the US military fielded a range of cruise missiles, these weapons being used in large quantities.
-None of them saw combat, and they were largely retired in the course of the 1960s.
+None of them saw combat, and they were largely retired during the 1960s.

 [1.1] PROLOGUE: TDR-1 & BQ SERIES